 'Blazing' was a British unrealised plan by Commodore the Lord Louis Mountbatten’s Combined Operations Headquarters to recapture the island of Alderney in the German-occupied Channel Islands (March/May 1942).

-Schemed on the basis of an assault force of 2,150 men (standard infantry and commandos) supported by armour, the plan was dropped after a more realistic assessment decided that the retention of the islands so close to German-occupied France would be almost impossible.
+Schemed on the basis of an assault force of 2,150 men (standard infantry and commandos) supported by armour, the plan was dropped after a more realistic assessment had come to the conclusion that the retention of the islands so close to German-occupied France would be almost impossible.
 By this time many of the units involved had been assembled and some training had also been undertaken on the Isle of Wight.

 The initial plan was to re-take and hold the island indefinitely, but a more realistic appreciation reduced this to one day, and the considerable reservations of RAF Bomber Command and RAF Fighter Command were among the reasons why the plan was later cancelled as unrealistic.